matyalatte/tuw/examples/components/path_pickers/README.md

 ## "command"

 Inputs of components will be injected into `command` when executing the command.
-You can specify where you inject the inputs with `%*%`.
+You can specify where they should be injected with `%*%`.
 In the example, the file path will be injected in `%foo%`, and the folder path will be in `%bar%`.
 You can also use [`id`](../../comp_options/id) option to insert an input into multiple places.